 Most REITs operate a straightforward business model.
-They lease space and collect rent.
-These companies generate income which is then paid out to shareholders in the form of dividends.
+They own space, lease it out to tenants, and collect rent.
+The income from this process is then paid out to shareholders in the form of dividends.

 Furthermore, REITs allow anyone to invest in portfolios of real estate assets without the responsibilities of being a landlord.

 REITs have to meet a number of requirements to qualify.
-The company must:
+A REIT must:

 - Invest at least 75 percent of its total assets in real estate

-- Derive at least 75 percent of its gross income from rents from real property, interest on mortgages financing real property or from sales of real estate
+- Derive at least 75 percent of its gross income from rentals of real property, interest on mortgages, the financing of real property, or from the sales of real estate

-- Pay at least 90 percent of its taxable income in the form of shareholder dividends each year
+- Pay at least 90 percent of taxable income to shareholders in the form of dividends each year

 - Be managed by a board of directors or trustees